Trinkle23897/Fast-Poisson-Image-Editing/README.md

 [Poisson Image Editing](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) is a technique that can blend two images together without artifacts.
 Given a source image and its corresponding mask, and a coordination on target image, this algorithm can always generate amazing result.

-This project aims to provide a fast poisson image editing algorithm that can utilize multi-core CPU or GPU to handle a high-resolution image input.
+This project aims to provide a fast poisson image editing algorithm (based on [Jacobi Method](https://en.wikipedia.org/wiki/Jacobi_method)) that can utilize multi-core CPU or GPU to handle a high-resolution image input.

 ## Installation